musselwhizzle/FetchInterview/README.md

 While the core functionality is in place, there are a few areas that could be enhanced in future iterations:

 - **Pagination**: The list currently loads all items at once.
-Adding paging using the [Paging 3 library](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) would improve performance and scalability, especially for large data sets.
+Adding paging using the would improve performance and scalability, especially for large data sets.
 - **Git Files**: There's extra files in the git repo (such as DS_STORE) files that should be added to the ignore list
 - **Tests**: While the app is setup with dependency injection, tests have not been made at this time.